Indiana Jones and the Temple of Doom: Depiction of India

-Influence
+PG rating

+Many parents who took their children to see the film complained that some sequences in the film were too violent for its PG rating, particularly sequences involving human sacrifice and children being flogged.
+Spielberg had initially defended the violence, stating "the picture is not called Temple of Roses, it is called Temple of Doom.
+There are parts of this film that are too intense for younger children, but this is a fantasy adventure.
+It is the kind of violence that does not really happen and cannot be perpetuated by people leaving the cinema and performing those tricks on their friends at home."

-In response to some of the more violent sequences in the film, and with similar complaints about Gremlins, Spielberg suggested that the Motion Picture Association of America (MPAA) alter its rating system by introducing an intermediary between the PG and R ratings.
+In response to some of the more violent sequences in the film, and with similar complaints about Gremlins (which released two weeks later), Spielberg suggested that the Motion Picture Association of America (MPAA) alter its rating system by introducing an intermediary between the PG and R ratings.
 The MPAA concurred, and a new PG-13 rating was introduced two months after the film's release.
 In the UK, the film was heavily censored for a PG rating.
 The United Kingdom followed suit five years later, with the BBFC introducing the 12 rating and Batman (1989) being the first film to receive it.
 Temple of Doom was itself re-rated 12, uncut, in 2012.